 Day 6: Montserrat is widely known as the Second Emerald Isle, and one can circumnavigate it on foot and never leave the lush expanse of dense primary forest that dominates this largely unspoiled island.
 A volcanic eruption in 1995 rendered half of the island uninhabitable, covered it in magma, and caused a significant proportion of the population to emigrate…but what remains is simply stunning.
 The volcano itself still smolders and is constantly monitored by volcanologists who have declared the sparsely populated portion of the island safe for residents and visitors alike.
 This is also the half of the island where we’ll find our target bird species.
 The striking Montserrat Oriole will be our number one goal, and we’ll walk the paths of this ancient forest, dominated by huge emergents and long swinging lianas, until we come to reliable stands of giant heliconias, our best site for seeing orioles.
 We’ll be on the island during nesting season, so it is highly likely that such stands will reveal both the olive-green female and the fiery-breasted male.

-Although Montserrat is home to this single-island endemic, it is also the best island for honing in on Pearly-eyed Thrasher, which can prove difficult to find on other islands.
+Montserrat is also the best island for Pearly-eyed Thrasher, which can prove difficult to find on other islands.
 However, on Montserrat it can be approached relatively closely both within and on the outskirts of the forest.
-Another target and one which will require far more patience is the secretive Forest Thrush.
-The Forest Thrush is a Lesser Antillean endemic, and the subspecies dorotheae is endemic here on Montserrat.
+Another target and one which will require far more patience as it’s secretive here is the Forest Thrush of the endemic subspecies dorotheae.

-We’ll continue our walk through this picturesque habitat, where it is clear that the forest floor can be just as alive as the trees above.
-Leaves rustle everywhere; Montserrat’s Anolis lizard scuttles across the ground and clambers up tree trunks; the non-venomous and exceptionally rare Montserrat Racer warms itself in patches of sunlight; and unbelievably tiny Dwarf Geckos no bigger than the tip of your thumb study us with big googly eyes as they peek out from beneath the fallen leaves on the path before us.
+We’ll continue our walk through this picturesque habitat, where it will become clear that the forest floor can be just as alive as the trees above.
+Leaves rustle everywhere; Montserrat’s Anolis lizard scuttles across the ground and clambers up tree trunks, the non-venomous and exceptionally rare Montserrat Racer warms itself in patches of sunlight, and unbelievably tiny Dwarf Geckos no bigger than the tip of your thumb study us with big googly eyes as they peek out from beneath the fallen leaves on the path before us.

 Back at our local lunch spot, we’ll sit back, relax, and celebrate the day’s birding with a hearty meal and wash it down with a local specialty—Bush Rum!
 No sugar cane is used in this one—only select local herbs and plants gathered from the forest.
 Night on Montserrat.

-Day 7: This morning, we’ll fly to St. Vincent with its black-sand beaches and vast sprawling wilderness.
-At the recently built international airport, we’ll be collected by prearranged transport and head into the lush primary rainforests of the towering La Soufrière volcano.
-These forests contain the best sites to see the critically endangered Whistling Warbler—one of four single-island endemic species of warbler in the region—along with a wonderful selection of near-endemics and indigenous regional species such as Grenada Flycatcher, Lesser Antilles Thrush, the stunning Green-throated Carib, and all-black Bananaquit - one of five distinct subspecies of Bananaquit found in the region.
-We’ll end our walk at a dry riverbed above which circle Common Black Hawk, as well as Broad-winged Hawk - subspecies antillarum, a near endemic known only to St. Vincent and Grenada.
-Periodically, we may have to lower our eyes from the skies to guard our snack of freshly picked fruit and plantain chips from inquisitive sapphire-headed St. Vincent Anoles!
+Day 7: We’ll fly to St. Vincent with its black-sand beaches and vast sprawling wilderness.
+At the recently built international airport, we’ll be collected by our transport and head into the lush primary rainforests of the towering La Soufrière volcano.
+These forests contain the best sites to see the critically endangered Whistling Warbler, one of four single-island endemic species of warbler, along with a wonderful selection of near-endemics and regional specialties such as Grenada Flycatcher, Lesser Antilles Thrush, the stunning Green-throated Carib, and all-black Bananaquit, one of five distinct subspecies of Bananaquit found in the region.
+We’ll end our walk at a dry riverbed above which circle Common Black and Broad-winged Hawks, the latter of the subspecies antillarum, a near endemic known only to St. Vincent and Grenada.
+Periodically, we may have to lower our eyes from the skies to guard our snacks of freshly picked fruit and plantain chips from inquisitive sapphire-headed St. Vincent Anoles!

 The St. Vincent Parrot is a species that was long on the verge of extinction and is still listed on the International Union for Conservation of Nature’s (IUCN) Red List of the most-threatened species on the planet.
-So the opportunity to have incredibly close views of this number of wild birds in their natural habitat will be one of the highlights of the trip.
+The opportunity to have incredibly close views of this number of wild birds in their natural habitat will for many be one of the highlights of the trip.

 After our wonderful dawn encounter with the parrots, we’ll descend the mountain, pulling over at select sites where the ever-present mangoes and guavas prove an irresistible lure to the soon to be split Lesser Antillean (St. Vincent) Tanager, Lesser Antillean Bullfinch, Spectacled Thrush, Smooth-billed Ani, and even Yellow-bellied Elaenia, feasting on fruit flies drawn to the ripening fruit.

 After the early start, our birding is mostly over for the day by mid-morning, so we’ll return to our hotel for a swim in the pool, or stroll along the spectacular beaches that line this coast.
-We’ll have lunch at the beachside restaurant and gaze out across the turquoise waters at Brown Pelicans, Royal Terns, and Brown Noddies before making the short 10-minute drive to the airport.
+We’ll have lunch at the beachside restaurant and gaze out across the turquoise waters at Brown Pelican, Royal Tern, and Brown Noddy before making the short drive to the airport.

-Following a 20-minute mid-afternoon flight, we’ll touch down in spectacular St. Lucia, where upon arrival, we are collected by pre-arranged transport and taken to our locally-run hotel in the seaside town of Rodney Bay.
-The meals here are excellent and we enjoy a sumptuous dinner before retiring to our rooms for the night.
+Following a 20-minute mid-afternoon flight, we’ll touch down in spectacular St. Lucia, where upon arrival, we'll be collected by our transport and taken to our locally-run hotel in the seaside town of Rodney Bay.
+The meals here are excellent and we’ll be treated to a sumptuous dinner before retiring to our rooms for the night.
 Night on St. Lucia.

-Day 9: After an early breakfast, we head out to see one of the last thriving populations of the threatened St. Lucia Thrasher, and other inhabitants of the dry Atlantic forest in which it resides, such as the near-endemic subspecies of Lesser Antillean Saltator and curious Mangrove Cuckoo.
+Day 9: After an early breakfast, we’ll head out to see one of the last thriving populations of the threatened St. Lucia Thrasher, and other inhabitants of the dry Atlantic forest in which it resides, such as the near-endemic subspecies of Lesser Antillean Saltator and the curious Mangrove Cuckoo.

-We then continue into the mountainous interior and island’s showpiece natural attraction: the sprawling Des Cartiers Rainforest.
+We’ll continue into the mountainous interior and island’s showpiece natural attraction: the sprawling Des Cartiers Rainforest.
 Des Cartiers is dominated by numerous trees endemic to the region including the majestic and aromatic Lansan along with gargantuan tree ferns, tiny bromeliads, and orchids.
-We’ll spend the rest of the morning here, walking the well-maintained (but in parts uneven underfoot) trails and identifying the wondrous diversity of flora all around us.
+We’ll spend the rest of the morning here, walking the well-maintained, but in parts uneven, trails and identifying the wondrous diversity of flora all around us.
 Our forest walk culminates at an observation area, where we’ll be afforded excellent views of the island’s national bird and most colorful of all Amazonas: the magnificent St. Lucia Parrot.
-At this site, we will also be in the presence of a number of other deep-forest dwellers.
-With luck, the ethereal song of the Rufous-throated Solitaire and the high-pitched note of the Lesser Antillean Euphonia will reveal their location, and will be intermingled with appearances by Grey Tremblers and Lesser Antillean Flycatchers.
+At this site, we'll also be in the presence of a number of other deep-forest dwellers.
+With luck, the ethereal song of the Rufous-throated Solitaire and the high-pitched note of the Lesser Antillean Euphonia will reveal their location, and will be intermingled with appearances by Grey Trembler and Lesser Antillean Flycatcher.

-Day 10: Following breakfast at our hotel, we make for the UNESCO World Heritage Site of Soufrière, pausing at a reliable site for Black, Short-tailed and Lesser Antillean Swift.
+Day 10: Following breakfast at our hotel, we’ll travel to the UNESCO World Heritage Site of Soufrière, pausing at a reliable site for Black, Short-tailed and Lesser Antillean Swifts.
 Once in Soufrière, isolated groves of drought-tolerant trees line the small secondary roads of this coastal habitat, and we'll target the endemic St.Lucia Black Finch, and one of four single-island endemic wrens found in the region; on St.Lucia it is Troglodytes mesoleucus.

-Day 11: With our packed breakfast on board with us, we’ll journey today by boat to the stunning and heavily forested French Overseas Territory of Martinique.
+Day 11: With our packed breakfast in hand, we’ll journey today by boat to the stunning and heavily forested French Overseas Territory of Martinique.
 By this stage in our travels along the island chain, any prior belief that a visit to one Lesser Antillean island is akin to visiting another is likely to have vanished.
 The stark differences in topography, culture, industry and development along with the varied socio-economic differences in populations ensure that a visit to the islands of the Lesser Antilles is very much an exploration of 10 very individual and unique islands.

 The small bistros and cafes that line the main courtyard of the thriving capital city of Fort-de-France and the feverish games of boules played on well-manicured pitches are unlike anything we will have seen on previous islands and are testimony to the island’s French influence.

-Martinique is the oldest of the islands in the Lesser Antilles, and it therefore makes sense that it is here that we’ll encounter the nominate of three of those species that have filtered out to other islands over millennia - the Lesser Antillean Bullfinch, Gray Trembler and Rufous-throated Solitaire.
+Martinique is the oldest of the islands in the Lesser Antilles, and it makes sense that it is here that we’ll encounter the nominate forms of three of those species that have filtered out to other islands over millennia - the Lesser Antillean Bullfinch, Gray Trembler and Rufous-throated Solitaire.
 But the island also boasts two single-island endemics - the stunning Martinique Oriole and the endangered White-breasted Thrasher.
-While in some truly spectacular primary forest, we’ll also be looking for Black-whiskered Vireo and Blue-headed Hummingbirds (in case this delightful near-endemic hummer has proven elusive in Dominica) as well as targeting the striking Rufous-hooded “Mangrove Warbler” and Ruddy Quail Dove.
+While in some truly spectacular primary forest, we’ll also be looking for Black-whiskered Vireo and Blue-headed Hummingbird, in case this delightful near-endemic hummer has proven elusive in Dominica, as well as targeting the striking Rufous-hooded “Mangrove Warbler” and Ruddy Quail Dove.
 Night on Martinique.

-Day 12: Today we arrive in Grenada, the southernmost island visited on the trip.
+Day 12: We fly to Grenada, the southernmost island visited on the trip.
 From the air, the densely populated coastlines of this tiny island might seem an unlikely destination on a birding trip.
 However, by virtue of our visiting one of the last remaining vestiges of suitable habitat along the southern coastline of the island, we’ll be provided with the opportunity to see the rarest species of the entire tour: the Grenada Dove.

 Latest counts estimate the surviving number of Grenada Doves to be as low as 130 individual birds.
 However, by drawing on experience and knowledge amassed over numerous previous trips, we should be treated to a sight few people have experienced.
 After visiting the last stronghold of this delicate, unassuming dove, we’ll explore the dry woodland that represents its natural habitat.
 Here, we’ll also be treated to views of the “Spice Isle’s” other inhabitants, including the Rufous-breasted Hermit, an endemic subspecies of Green-throated Carib (chlorolaemus), the last of the four endemic Lesser Antillean Wrens, and the soon-to-be-split Lesser Antillean (Grenada) Tanager.